Moments, Sums of Squares, and Tropicalization: Truncated pseudo-moment cones

-\begin{proof} By taking logs, the parametrization of the toric cube becomes a linear map from $\R^d\to \R^n$ whose matrix is $Q^T$.
-So the tropicalization $\trop C$ of $C$ is (up to sign) the image of the nonnegative orthant under the map $Q^T$.
-Therefore the dual polyhedral cone $(\trop C)^\vee$ is (by general duality) the same as the nonnegative orthant in $\R^d$ intersected with the image of the linear map $Q\colon \R^n \to \R^d$.
-The extreme rays of this cone $(\trop C)^\vee$ correspond to the binomial inequalities defining $C$ (as a subset of $[0,1]^n$, that is in addition to the inequalities $x_i\geq 0$ and $1-x_i\geq 0$).
-Applying \Cref{thm:genpseudomom} to the moment matrices in this setup directly results in three types of conditions: midpoint convexity (from the $2\times 2$ minors of $M(x^J)$; non-increasing in coordinate directions from the diagonals of $M(x^J(1-x_i)$; and non-increasing in directions $\beta - \alpha$ for extreme rays $\delta$ of $T^\vee$ written as $\delta = \alpha - \beta$ with nonnegative integer vectors $\alpha$ and $\beta$ (and appropriate scaling of $\delta$ so that it is integer). \end{proof}
+\begin{proof} Let $P\in \Z_{\geq 0}^{d\times n}$ be a rank $d$ matrix of whose columns correspond to monomials parameterizing the toric cube $S$.
+By taking logarithms, the parametrization of the toric cube becomes a linear map from $\R^d\to \R^n$ whose matrix is $P^T$.
+So the tropicalization $\trop S$ is (up to sign) the image of the nonnegative orthant under the map $P^T$.
+Therefore the dual polyhedral cone $(\trop S)^\vee$ is, by general duality, isomorphic (under $P$) to the intersection of the nonnegative orthant in $\R^d$ with the image of the linear map $P\colon \R^n \to \R^d$.
+The extreme rays of the cone $(\trop S)^\vee$ give binomial inequalities defining $S$ (as a subset of $[0,1]^n$, that is in addition to the inequalities $x_i\geq 0$ and $1-x_i\geq 0$).
+Applying \Cref{thm:genpseudomom} to the moment matrices in this setup directly results in three types of conditions: midpoint convexity from the $2\times 2$ minors of $\M{}{x^J}$; non-increasing in coordinate directions from the diagonals of $\M{}{x^J(1-x_i)}$; and non-decreasing in directions of extreme rays of $(\trop(S))^\vee$, i.e.\ for anny extreme ray $u-v$ with nonnegative integer vectors $u$ and $v$, we have $\hat{h}(u) \geq \hat{h}(v)$. \end{proof}

-It seems much harder to show stabilization for toric cubes than it was for unit cubes (in \Cref{cubeandcubicalhull}).
-We need to show a bound the size of $\Delta_d$ in \Cref{thm:genpseudomom}, such that extending to $\Delta_d$ allows us to automatically extend to $\Delta_{d+i}$ for all $i \geq 0$.
+It seems much harder to show stabilization of tropicalized pseudomoment cones for toric cubes than it was for unit cubes (in \Cref{cubeandcubicalhull}).
+We need to show a bound on $k$ in \Cref{prop:ext}, such that extending to $k\,\Delta_n$ allows us to automatically extend to $(k+i)\,\Delta_{n}$ for all $i \geq 0$.
 In the next section we do show stabilization in the case that tropicalization of the toric cube is contained in the negative orthant (except for the origin).